Dhii/exception-interface/README.md

 0-255 has the value of 256.
 Exposes the bad value.
 - [`RuntimeExceptionInterface`][RuntimeExceptionInterface] - A generic runtime problem.
 - [`InternalExceptionInterface`][InternalExceptionInterface] - A problem that occurs in relation to the inner workings of the unit, and is not caused by the consumer.
+Guarantees to expose an inner exception.

 [`ThrowableInterface`]:                 src/ThrowableInterface.php